Hello Exam Seekers,

 An important aspect of your handouts is telling where the material used (pictures, and content) was taken from.
 As I did in the previous handouts when I put “adapted from Cutting Edge” or I wrote my name in the activity.

-For the pictures above (the food vocabulary), I didn’t feed the need to write where I took each of the pictures from – they were all taken from Google Images; however, if you are using a bigger image, I advise you to write where you took it from in a way that you provide the reference, but it is not so big to be highlighted, as you can see below:
+For the pictures above (the food vocabulary), I didn’t feel the need to write where I took each of the pictures from – they were all taken from Google Images; however, if you are using a bigger image, I advise you to write where you took it from in a way that you provide the reference, but it is not so big to be highlighted, as you can see below:

 The suggestions I described above are great prices of advice that I used for my own handouts.
 If you follow these steps you won’t have problems when preparing your handouts.